Indianapolis road crews prepare for season's first snowfall

 The National Weather Service said midafternoon Wednesday that two rounds of snow are expected across much of central Indiana.
 The first round will begin overnight and end by midmorning, with

 In Indianapolis, snow was expected to begin between 3 a.m. and 4 a.m.
-Thursday.
+Thursday, the weather service says.

 A Public Works team of a dozen drivers will operate four trucks to pretreat and salt city roads starting at 11 p.m.
 Tuesday.
 Additional crews will be dispatched at 7 a.m.
 Wednesday to resalt and clear roads as necessary to maintain safe driving conditions, the Department of Public Works says.